FudaWiki/fudawiki-files/karuta/unsun/hachi-nin-meri.md

 The objective is for each team to get as many tricks as possible (each trick is 1 point), as well as obtain yaku for extra points.

 # SETUP
 Eight people split into two teams of four players each.
+The teams are called Genji and Heiji.

 The two teams sit alternately; on a round table, each player must be facing a team-mate, and must be seated in between two players from the opposing team.
 Decide who is the dealer.
 (There is no recommended method of choosing dealer; decide as you wish.)

 After the round ends, the dealer for the next round will be the player to the dealer’s left.

 # SELECTING THE LEADER